Isobutylgermane

 Isobutylgermane (IBGe, Chemical formula: (CH_{3})_{2}CHCH_{2}GeH_{3}, is an organogermanium compound.
 It is a colourless, volatile liquid that is used in MOVPE (Metalorganic Vapor Phase Epitaxy) as an alternative to germane.
-IBGe is used in the deposition of Ge films and Ge-containing thin semiconductor films such as SiGe in strained silicon application, and GeSbTe in NAND Flash applications.
+IBGe is used in the deposition of Ge films and Ge-containing thin semiconductor films such as SiGe in strained silicon applications, and GeSbTe in NAND Flash applications.

 Properties

 IBGe is a non-pyrophoric liquid source for chemical vapor deposition (CVD) and atomic layer deposition (ALD) of semiconductors.
 It possesses very high vapor pressure and is considerably less hazardous than germane gas.
 IBGe also offers lower decomposition temperature (the onset of decomposition at ca. 325-350 °C)., coupled with advantages of low carbon incorporation and reduced main group elemental impurities in epitaxially grown germanium comprising layers such as Ge, SiGe, SiGeC, strained silicon, GeSb, and GeSbTe.